netbootxyz/netboot.xyz-docs/content/_index.md

 ### Getting started

-Download the bootloader of your choice from the links above and add it to your favorite virtualization tool to start testing out netboot.xyz.
-These are precompiled versions of the latest version of [iPXE](https://github.com/ipxe/ipxe) that will chainload you to [https://boot.netboot.xyz](https://boot.netboot.xyz).
+[Download](https://netboot.xyz/downloads/) one of the netboot.xyz bootloaders that works for your situation and start PXE booting your favorite operating system.
+The bootloaders are precompiled versions of the latest version of [iPXE](https://github.com/ipxe/ipxe) that will allow you to PXE boot into [https://boot.netboot.xyz](https://boot.netboot.xyz).
 If you have DHCP it'll automatically attempt to boot from DHCP.
 If you need to set a static IP address, hit the 'm' key during boot up for the failsafe menu and choose manual network configuration.

 If you already have iPXE up and running on the network, you can hit netboot.xyz at anytime by typing: